 Knowing which dogs carry the mutation and

-which don’t (the so-called ‘clear’ dogs) enables breeders to make sensible choices about the dogs
+which don’t (the so-called ‘clear’ dogs) enables breeders to make sensible and ethical choices about the dogs

 they mate together.
 All dogs can be safely bred provided at least one of the mating pair is